Serial groper Jason Trembath denied parole

 He was found not guilty of rape by a jury, before being sentenced to five years and four months imprisonment in June last year.

-Trembath, who carried out the assaults in Napier, Havelock North, Taradale and Rotorua in late 2017, appeared before the Parole Board on June 12 and was not expecting to be paroled, Stuff reported.
+Trembath, who carried out the assaults in Napier, Havelock North, Taradale and Rotorua in late 2017, appeared before the Parole Board on June 12 and was not expecting to be paroled.

 His lawyer asked the board to instruct prison authorities to provide him with psychological counselling.

-The board said it did not have the power to make such an instruction, but could request a full psychological assessment, Stuff reported.
+The board said it did not have the power to make such an instruction, but could request a full psychological assessment.

 Depending on the outcome, Trembath could receive one-on-one psychological counselling.